lpmi-13/GitHubReadmeCorpus/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Add your github username and password to the local environment variables (if in a linux environment, just type this in the terminal)
+3. Create a github token and add it to the environment variables (if in a linux environment, just type this in the terminal)
 ```
-export GITHUB_USERNAME=YOUR_GITHUB_USERNAME_HERE
-export GITHUB_PASSWORD=YOUR_GITHUB_PASSWORD_HERE
+export GITHUB_TOKEN=YOUR_GITHUB_TOKEN_HERE
 ```
 4. add a data directory (or whichever name you like and update that in collect.py)
 ```